ALVINdimpos/blog-frontend/README.md

 5. **Creating a New Post**
    - Click "Create Post" in the navigation bar.
-   - Fill in the title and content, then click "Submit".
+   - Fill in the title and content, then click "Submit."

 6. **Editing a Post**
    - On a blog post page, click the "Edit" button.